How to Build Citations and Hide Your Address – 68 Citation Sites to Use

 Why does a business want to hide their address?

 For a typical local business that has an office, store or physical location, they’re happy for customers to know where they’re based.
 Even if these businesses don’t serve customers at their location they’re happy to make their address public knowledge.

 But this isn’t the case for all businesses.
 In particular, service area businesses, which are mobile or operate out of a home rather than an office, either don’t have a brick-and-mortar location or the owners aren’t comfortable giving people their home address.
-However, not all reasons for hiding address are quite as legitimate…
+However, not all reasons for hiding addresses are quite as legitimate…

 From my experiences there are six main reasons why a business wouldn’t want their address publicized:

 - They don’t serve customers at their location and they don’t want customers to come knocking on their door